flytam/exchange-sdk-mcp/README.md

 This MCP service provides the following tools:

-1. `Query Gate Exchange SDK supported methods` - Lists all available methods in the Gate exchange SDK
+1. `Query Exchange SDK supported methods` - Lists all available methods in the exchange SDK
-2. `Query Gate Exchange SDK method usage information` - Retrieves detailed documentation for a specific method
+2. `Query Exchange SDK method usage information` - Retrieves detailed documentation for a specific method

 ## Architecture